Kidapt/kidaptive-sdk-js/README.md

 #### KidaptiveSdk.learnerManager.getLatentAbilityEstimates()

 Returns an array of latent ability estimate objects associated with the selected learner and the current app.
-Latent abilities are mapped to dimensions that represent the key skills and abilities that make up Kidaptive's early learning framework.
+A latent ability represents a learner's proficiency in a dimension across multiple game contexts.

 ```javascript
 var latentAbilities = KidaptiveSdk.learnerManager.getLatentAbilityEstimates();